Inflation - The Main Causes of Inflation

 - Fast growth in other countries – providing a boost to UK exports overseas.
 Export sales provide an extra flow of income and spending into the UK circular flow – so what is happening to the economic cycles of other countries definitely affects the UK

-Cost-push inflation occurs when firms respond to rising costs, by increasing prices to protect their profit margins.
+Cost-push inflation occurs when firms respond to rising costs by increasing prices in order to protect their profit margins.

 There are many reasons why costs might rise: